You’ve bought your child his or her first bike and now you’re after some bike gloves.

 There are no corners cut here for kids.
 This set of gloves features foam padding for comfort and durable synthetic leather with perforated palms for ventilation.
 Silicon pullers on the fingers and wrist allow the gloves to be easily put on and taken off.

 Girls will love the sleek design and bright color options.

 Older girls will love the sporty look of this pair of gloves from HTZPLOO, a company that specializes in a variety of gloves for exercising.
 These gloves feature padding for shock absorption and anti-slip silicone gel for grip.

-Lycra on the uppers allow for ventilation and increased flexibility.
-Loops on the fingers allow for easy removal of the gloves while an adjustable velcro strap keeps them secured while riding.
+Lycra on the uppers allows for ventilation and increased flexibility.
+Loops on the fingers allow for easy removal of the gloves while an adjustable velcro strap keeps them secure while riding.